Are you intrigued by the idea of hosting a multi-course meal at home, or looking for inspiration and ideas?

 Coffee in France is almost always an Espresso, and it’s never drunk before the meal.
 People often retire to the couch or the living room to enjoy their café.
 It’s also optional, but having tea for guests is nice.

 If guests drink their digestif drink after the coffee, the digestif is called a pousse café (coffee chaser).
 The digestif is usually taken sitting in the living room.

-If you started dinner around 7 or 8 pm, it’s probably close to 10 pm or even later so you’ll be glad to know that the digestive drink is also a signal for your guests that it’s time to go soon.
+If you start dinner around 7 or 8 pm, it’s probably close to 10 pm or even later, so you’ll be glad to know that the digestive drink is also a signal for your guests that it’s time to go soon.
 This custom threw me for a loop the first time I experienced it because most people have to drive home right after.
 Don’t worry.
 The digestive drink is small.

-You might be interested in reading: 27 After Dinner Drinks The French Love To Drink (Digestifs aka Digestives)
+You might be interested in reading 27 After Dinner Drinks: The French Love To Drink (Digestifs aka Digestives)

 Bread and Wine

 Bread and wine are a big part of French culture.
 Not including these two elements would be like not serving gravy with mashed potatoes for

 Bread is to the French culture as rice is to Asian culture.

 From baguettes to rye bread, there are a variety of choices.
 It’s up to you to choose the one that compliments the meal.

 - Pain de champagne (French country bread.
 A type of sourdough made with rye and whole wheat)